Edith Altman

-Edith Altman (23 May 1931 in Altenburg) is a German Jewish-American artist.
+Edith Altman (23 May 1931 – 19 October 2020) was a German Jewish-American artist.
 She emigrated from Germany to the United States at a young age.
-Her work investigates the lowest and the highest levels of any hierarchy.
-She explores systems (governmental, financial, cultural, etc.) of power, and the powerless.
+Her work investigated the lowest and the highest levels of any hierarchy.
+She explored systems (governmental, financial, cultural, etc.) of power, and the powerless.
 Altman is "a student of Jewish mysticism", which has influenced her work.

 Biography

-Altman escaped Nazi Germany in 1938 as a little girl and emigrated to Chicago, Illinois.
+Edith Altman was born in Altenburg, Germany on 23 May 1931.
+She escaped the Nazi regime in 1938 as a little girl and emigrated to Chicago, Illinois.
 Her father, Max Hittman (Markus Hüttmann), escaped from Buchwenwald, where he had been imprisoned since 1938.
 She lost her grandfathers and grandmothers on both sides of her family to the Holocaust.